- Vol 1: General - Topics Chapters Overview

 - Identification of prime or unique farmland and Williamson Act contract lands in the project area.

-This information should be presented in the Draft Environmental Document or used as supporting documentation for a Categorical Exemption, as appropriate.
+This information should be presented in the draft environmental document or used as supporting documentation for a Categorical Exemption/Exclusion, as appropriate.

 - Verification of all information from RTP stage & PID stage and: